kriomant/ogrep-rs/README.md

  * By default “if-else” branches are treated specially: if-branches are preserved so you know conditions even when match is found in “else” branch:

+ * Traditional context (displaying N leading and/or trailing lines around matched one) is also supported with `--context/-C`, `--before-context/-B` and `--after-context/-A` options.

   ```
  # ./ogrep filename_util_icu BUILD.gn
   102: component("net") {